cosmos/sdk-tutorials/b9lab-content/3-main-concepts/02-architecture.md

 If you come from the Ethereum world, you will recognize these as _events_, a.k.a.
 Solidity events, where the indexed fields are _topics_ in the transaction receipt logs.

 Finally, it would be judicious to inform Tendermint about the `GasUsed (int64)`.
-Presumably each move costs the same so we can return `1`.
+Presumably, each move costs the same, so we can return `1`.

 #### `EndBlock`: Wrapping up the block

 Now is [the time](https://github.com/tendermint/spec/blob/c939e15/spec/abci/abci.md#endblock) to let Tendermint know about some things.
-Setting aside once more the validator thing, you need to let it know what events should be emitted, similarly to what happened on `DeliverTx`.
-In your case, you have only checkers moves, so it is not very clear what could be interesting to be searched at a later date.
+Setting aside once more the validator topic, you need to let it know what events should be emitted, similarly to what happened with `DeliverTx`.
+In your case, you only have checkers' moves, so it is not very clear what could be interesting for search at a later date.

 For the sake of the argument, let's assume that you want to tally what happened in the block.
-So you return this aggregate event, in pseudo-code:
+So, you return this aggregate event, in pseudo-code:

 ```
 [